SE::Google::Compromised - Checking for the inscription This site may be hacked in Google

 $query: $compromised\n

-As a result, the URL is displayed, and whether it has the This site may be hacked label in Google.
+An example of a result showing the URL and the presence of the inscription This site may be hacked in Google:

 http://a-parser.com/: 0